 How the project came about

 The ‘Inclusion’ series of films was commissioned by Sutton House thanks to a generous legacy to our community work.
-It is part of our ongoing work with local partner charities such as The New Museum School to appeal to a more diverse range of people in our community when recruiting for the staff and volunteers who contribute to our cultural and heritage programmes.
+It formed part of our work with local partner charities such as The New Museum School to appeal to a more diverse range of people in our community, when recruiting for the staff and volunteers who contribute to our cultural and heritage programmes.

 One thing several people talked about when we interviewed them for the films was the importance of understanding black history as an intrinsic part of British history.
-We also discused some of the ways that Sutton House can represent an inclusive view of history by sharing a range of people’s stories and histories through its exhibitions, and by involving people from the community in co creating them.
+We also discussed some of the ways that Sutton House can represent an inclusive view of history by sharing a range of people’s stories and histories through its exhibitions, and by involving people from the community in co-creating them.

-Explains Chris: “The filmmakers asked people who have been involved with Sutton House as volunteers, coming to our community events, partners and freelance specialists to share their own thoughts and feelings – how they felt before they came, what they discovered when they arrived and their thoughts about the house, its heritage and its role in the community.
+Explains Chris, “The filmmakers asked people who have been involved with Sutton House as volunteers, community event-attendees, partners and freelance specialists to share their own thoughts and feelings: how they felt before they came, what they discovered when they arrived and their thoughts about the house, its heritage and its role in the community.